ArtFXDev/silex-doc/docs/td/Renderfarm/renderfarm.md

 ## What to read next

-- At ArtFX we are using [Tractor](./tractor) which is Pixar's render farm system.
+- At ArtFX we are using [Deadline](./deadline) as render farm system.
 - See the [Submit](../Silex/commonactions/submit) action to find how we submit jobs.
 - [Harvest](./harvest) is a statistics interface and API for Tractor.